 Doctor of Philosophy in Computer and Information Sciences

-- Computer Science – focusing on the application architecture whose integrated software systems support the data and functional needs of the enterprise across diverse computing networks.
+- Computer Science – Focusing on the application architecture whose integrated software systems support the data and functional needs of the enterprise across diverse computing networks.

-- Information Science – focusing on the theory, applications, technologies, and systems that classify, manipulate, store, retrieve, and disseminate information.
+- Information Science – Focusing on the theory, applications, technologies, and systems that classify, manipulate, store, retrieve, and disseminate information.

-- Information Quality – focusing on the theory, principles, models, and techniques for delivering information that is “fit for use”, an increasingly challenging task as organizations struggle with such issues as data architecture, identity resolution, data protection, and privacy.
+- Information Quality – Focusing on the theory, principles, models, and techniques for delivering information that is “fit for use”, an increasingly challenging task as organizations struggle with such issues as data architecture, identity resolution, data protection, and privacy.

-For more information, contact John Talburt Ph.D.
+For more information, please contact John Talburt Ph.D.